-Additionally, the media center app features user-friendly and flexible interface which supports playing or viewing a large number of files.
+Additionally, the media center app features a user-friendly and flexible interface that supports playing or viewing a large number of files.
 Kodi Linux App is built by a community of users and runs for the community.
 So, Kodi is highly customizable with user-created addons, skins, etc. You can install official or third-party Kodi addons to stream movies, TV shows, and more.

 Note: Make sure you have a paid VPN service installed on Linux PC as accessing unofficial Kodi addons will end up streaming copyright-protected contents.

 Kodi is officially available for Linux desktop PC/laptop.
 The steps to install Kodi on Ubuntu and Linux differ so, and you can jump into the respective section to download Kodi for Linux.

 - Method 1: Steps to Install Kodi on Linux Ubuntu

 - Method 2: Steps to Install Kodi on Linux Debian

 Note: Although Kodi is officially available for Linux/Ubuntu, the software repository isn’t the latest one.
 So, the installation of Kodi is done using the PPA.
 With this, you can access the latest add-ons, skins, etc.

 Method 1: Steps to Install Kodi on Linux Ubuntu